 - They come in pink!

 - I wore these out for a recovery run a few weeks ago and noticed that they got a little too hot.
-Depending on the season and where in the country you live, I'm not sure these are the best early-summer sock.
+Depending on the season and where you live, I'm not sure these are the best early-summer sock.
 They aren't very breathable, and I noticed my calves started feeling warm to the touch.
 Perhaps these invisible flames were actually my enhanced performance?
 Doubtful.
-Pretty sure my legs couldn't sweat.

-- They tend to run a bit small.
+- They tend to run a bit small, and I don't think that's the compression element.
 Even after measuring my calves for accurate sizing, they were mildly uncomfortable the first two or three times I had them on.
 I think they took nearly 5 minutes to put on the first time I tried them.
 Figuring they were, hello, compression socks, my best guess was that a tight fit was natural.
 However, now that they are broken in, they are more comfortable to wear and much easier to put on.
 They clearly are still tight, but not uncomfortably tight.
-I would feel safe saying I could have ordered a size larger.

 - They tend to run a bit tall.
 I'm not exactly what you would call a tall person (5'4", if you're curious), and the elastic at the very top of the sock actually goes onto my knee if I pull them all the way up.
 I try to leave a little slack, but then they sit in a weird spot in my kneepit.
 I have noticed, especially when wearing these for more than a few hours, that that elastic in my kneepit can get a little itchy and minorly irritating.
 Then I just yank my granny socks down a little (they truly don't budge when they are on!) and we're good again.